 “Look into yourself — into your roots.
 What do you bring to this city?
 If we had to say, ‘What’s the story of Toronto?’ — how can we answer that in an inclusive way?”

 I love this city.
 Many of us do — it’s no secret.
 Torontonian pride is rampant, unapologetic, and a great way to sell t-shirts.
 No matter where we come from, or where our families come from, Toronto embraces us into its fold and provides a vibrant home to so many communities and individuals — who all uniquely contribute to its urban patchwork.
-Regardless — non-Natives can’t take this land for granted.
+Regardless — non-Indigenous citizens can’t take this land for granted.
 We can’t be passive toward communities that have been marginalized and displaced from a city on the same land in which their peoples have had 12,000+ years of history.

 We owe gratitude to this land.
 We owe recognition to its people.

 Listen to these stories.
 Fold them into your perspective.
 They are as much a part of this city as all the parts of this city we celebrate — they belong at the forefront.

 - Truth and Reconciliation, and Toronto-specific calls to action

 - Dodem Kanonhsa, a space for fostering understanding, learning, and harmony between Aboriginal and non-Aboriginal communities